Mosasaurus: Skull

 The skull of Mosasaurus is conical and tapers off to a short snout which extends a little beyond the frontmost teeth.
-In M. hoffmannii, this snout is blunt, while in M. lemonnieri it is pointed.
+In M. hoffmanni, this snout is blunt, while in M. lemonnieri it is pointed.
 Above the gum line in both jaws, a single row of small pits known as foramina are lined parallel to the jawline; they are used to hold the terminal branches of jaw nerves.
 The foramina along the snout form a pattern similar to the foramina in Clidastes skulls.
 The upper jaws in most species are robustly built, broad, and deep except in M. conodon, where they are slender.
 The disparity is also reflected in the dentary, the lower jawbone, although all species share a long and straight dentary.
-In M. hoffmannii, the top margin of the dentary is slightly curved upwards; this is also the case with the largest specimens of M. lemonnieri, although more typical skulls of the species have a near-perfectly straight jawline.
-The premaxillary bar, (Note: Also known as the internarial bar) the long portion of the premaxillary bone extending behind the premaxillary teeth, is narrow and constricts near the middle in M. hoffmannii and M. lemonnieri like in typical mosasaurs.
+In M. hoffmanni, the top margin of the dentary is slightly curved upwards; this is also the case with the largest specimens of M. lemonnieri, although more typical skulls of the species have a near-perfectly straight jawline.
+The premaxillary bar, (Note: Also known as the internarial bar) the long portion of the premaxillary bone extending behind the premaxillary teeth, is narrow and constricts near the middle in M. hoffmanni and M. lemonnieri like in typical mosasaurs.
 In M. missouriensis, the bar is robust and does not constrict.
-The external nares (nostril openings) are moderately sized and measure around 21–24% of the skull's length in M. hoffmannii.
+The external nares (nostril openings) are moderately sized and measure around 21–24% of the skull's length in M. hoffmanni.
 They are placed further toward the back of the skull than in nearly all other mosasaurs (exceeded only by Goronyosaurus), and begin above the fourth or fifth maxillary teeth.
 As a result, the rear portions of the maxilla (the main tooth-bearing bone of the upper jaw) lack the dorsal concavity that would fit the nostrils in typical mosasaurs.